This is a fun list of 50 ways to make life easier!

 19. Do your food shopping online – buy up big.
 You can budget easily this way and take advantage of cheap prices and sale items.

-21. Have a medicine cabinet/container that is well stocked – the last thing you want to do when you wake up sick is go out to the chemist.
+21. Have a medicine cabinet that is well stocked – the last thing you want to do when you wake up sick is go out to the chemist.

 22. Use a slow cooker – don’t underestimate them.
 Great for easy, luscious meals.

 23. Get the children to do regular chores, they’ll whine a bit at first but soon get used to it.
-This will take the stress off you a little.
+This will take the stress off you.
 Get them to take out the bin each night or unload the dishwasher etc. Don’t turn them into slaves, just a few jobs!

 24. Use a roster on the fridge to keep track of everyone’s activities.
-Make sure they are aware of what is needed for each activity before the time comes and get them to get their stuff ready the night before school.
+Make sure they are aware of what is needed for each activity before the time comes and get them to get their stuff ready the night before.

 25. Make a Christmas gift and card and birthday gift and card list.
 Add this to your calendar.
 Mark to send a few days before.

 27. Keep a book with all your computer details.
-The server, wifi password, your code numbers, passwords, login details etc.
+The server, your code numbers, login details etc.

-28. Keep a note book or use your phone to jot down things you remember to do or ideas immediately.
+28. Keep a note book with you at all times and jot down things you remember to do or ideas immediately.

 29. Consolidate your debts and get them under control.